The Ultimate Ball Joint Buying Guide

 - Multi-Axis Vibration: to confirm overall design durability

-- Impact Resistance: to verify material’s toughness
+- Impact Resistance: to verify the material’s toughness

 - Salt Fogging-to check surface coating corrosion resistance capabilities